spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

-    "branch": "string - tracked branch of the module", "labels": ["string - list of arbitrary, user-defined selectors"], "namespace": "string - repository namespace, only relevant to GitLab repositories", "repository": "string - name of the source repository", "terraform_provider": "string - name of the main Terraform provider used by the module", "version": { // Newly released module version
+    "branch": "string - tracked branch of the module", "labels": ["string - list of arbitrary, user-defined selectors"], "namespace": "string - repository namespace, only relevant to GitLab repositories", "project_root": "optional string - project root as set on the Module, if any", "repository": "string - name of the source repository", "terraform_provider": "string - name of the main Terraform provider used by the module", "version": { // Newly released module version